-The student's decision must be received by Cherry Hill Seminary no later than the decision date noted in the student's acceptance letter.
-If a student fails to matriculate within one calendar year after acceptance, the student will not be permitted to register until a new application has been submitted and a new application fee paid.
+Your decision must be received by Cherry Hill Seminary no later than the decision date noted in your acceptance letter.
+If you fail to matriculate within one calendar year after acceptance, you will not be permitted to register until a new application has been submitted and a new application fee paid.